Muhammad VII of Granada: War against Castile

 Muhammad VII struck first, in late August, besieging Jaén on the north-eastern frontier and plundering nearby Bedmar.
 A Castilian reinforcement forced him to break the siege.
 In February 1408, he besieged the castle of Alcaudete, between Jaén and Alcalá la Real.
 His forces fired cannons against the castle and attempted to scale the walls, nearly succeeding in taking it.
 After four days and after losing 2,500 men he abandoned the siege.

 Meanwhile, on 7 September 1407 Ferdinand marched against Ronda, in Granada's western territories.
 While Ronda was too strongly defended to be directly assaulted, he attacked the smaller castles surrounding it.
 Zahara de la Sierra was the first target, and Ferdinand laid siege on 26 September.
 In earlier times, Zahara had been very defensible, but Ferdinand's three cannons made short work of the defenses, knocking down towers and making breaches in the wall.
 With no relief force expected, the castle surrendered on 30 September.
 Another castle, Ortejícar, fell on 12 October.
 Ferdinand had also been besieging Setenil since 5 October, which held out despite heavy bombardment.
-With food dwindling, troops deserting and winter approaching, Ferdinand abandoned the siege on 25October and returned to Seville.
+With food dwindling, troops deserting and winter approaching, Ferdinand abandoned the siege on 25 October and returned to Seville.

 Frontier skirmishes and pillaging continued in the following weeks.
 Muhammad VII, outnumbered and unlikely to receive external help, requested a truce in April 1408.
 Ferdinand himself was under pressure from his Cortes because of Muhammad VII's attacks against Castilian towns on the frontier.
-A truce was agreed, to last from 15 April to 15 November 1408.
+A truce was agreed, to last from 15 April until 15 November 1408.

 Death

 Muhammad VII died on 13 May 1408 and was replaced by his older brother, Yusuf III.
-According to a story, which Harvey states "has every appearance of a fiction", just before his death Muhammad ordered the execution of Yusuf.
+According to a story, which Harvey states "has every appearance of a fiction," just before his death Muhammad ordered the execution of Yusuf.
 Yusuf asked the executioners for a chance to play a last game of chess.
 According to this story, he managed the make the game last so long that before it finished Muhammad VII died and Yusuf's supporters rescued him from prison and put him on the throne.

 Muhammad VII's death invalidated the truce, but Yusuf III negotiated an extension to last until April 1409, later extended to August 1409 and then April 1410.
-After this truce expired, hostilities commenced again between Castile and Granada.
+After this truce expired, hostilities between Castile and Granada commenced once more.